 Although no specific language is required to make a request, the requester must at least identify the records requested with sufficient clarity to allow the Library to identify, retrieve, and review the records.
 If it is not clear what records are being sought, the requester will be allowed to revise the request to clarify it.
 The Library will inform the requester of the manner in which records are maintained and accessed in the ordinary course of the Library's functions in order to assist the requester in clarifying the request.

-The requester does not have to put a records request in writing, and does not have to provide his or her identity or the intended use of the requested public record.
+The requester does not have to put a records request in writing and does not have to provide his or her identity or the intended use of the requested public record.

 Each request will be evaluated for an estimated length of time required to gather the records.
 Any denial of public records requested will include an explanation, including legal authority.
-If portions of a record are public and portions are exempt, the exempt portions will be redacted and the rest released.
+If some portions of a record are public and others are exempt, the exempt portions will be redacted and the rest released.
 The redaction should be plainly visible.

 Email is to be treated in the same fashion as records in other formats and should follow the same retention schedules.

-The Akron-Summit County Public Library designates the Director of the Library or his or her designee to be the custodian of the records.
+The Akron-Summit County Public Library designates the Executive Director of the Library or his or her designee to be the custodian of the records.

 Staff members answer reference requests for medical information just as they answer requests for information in other subject areas.
 But because these staff members are not medical professionals, they will not offer medical advice or an interpretation of medical information.
 Interpretation is defined as the explanation of what is not immediately plain, explicit, or unmistakable.
 Although staff members will be as helpful as possible in locating and providing requested medical information, patrons are responsible for assessing the information themselves and for choosing the information that seems appropriate to their situation.